- slide 1 of 7

 3. How can we relate the themes in this book to our real, everyday lives?

-Study Guides for Dealing with Dragons
+Review Questions for Dealing With Dragons

 Dealing with Dragons by Patricia C. Wrede is one of those rare books that are fun for both kids and adults.
 A creative spin on the fairy-tale genre, it is often taught in elementary school classrooms.
 This series assists students in understanding and studying the novel.